Harmelodic/harmelodic.github.io/docs/advice-and-research/signal-chat-backups.md

 #### Autosync

+By _MetaCtrl_.
 Short answer: Mostly yes, but requires payment for long-term use and requires some sacrifices on non-functional requirements (security, data-sharing and battery usage).

 I tried both _Autosync_ and _DriveSync_ (AutoSync for Google Drive):